-Why is it a big deal to let go of the bottle and finally welcome the sippy cup?
-Just like with any other toy or object, it’s likely your little one has gotten used to and attached to the bottle.
-Although a seemingly simple transition at plain sight, it can represent a huge deal for your baby.
-Staying on the bottle for a long time has detrimental effects on your baby’s teeth and cavities so plan ahead and begin gradually introducing the switch.
+Just like with any other toy or object, it’s likely that your little one has gotten used to and attached to the bottle.
+Although it seems to be a simple transition, it can represent a huge deal for your baby.
+Staying on the bottle for a long time has detrimental effects on your baby’s teeth and produces cavities, so plan ahead and begin gradually introducing the sippy cup.

 There are a few simple steps you can follow to ease the transition:

 - Introduce your baby to a cup.
 Let your baby get to know the sippy cup between the ages of 6 and 9 months.
 You can show your child an empty one and let her get used to it first.

 - Talk it up.
 Three days before you’re thinking of switching, explain to your child that she will soon start drinking from the cup (show the cup).
 You can even decide to take your baby shopping and let her choose the cup that has her favorite character or color!

 - Bye-bye bottle.
 Start slowly by only removing the bottle on the meal that’s least important to you child or in which she has the most distractions (preferably one that’s not part of a sacred routine such as bedtime).
 Serve her milk in the sippy cup.
 She will probably be more alert and willing to try something new at this time.
 Once your baby has gotten used to it, choose a different time of day to remove the bottle and continue doing this respectively.

 One thing that may be common, but can actually have adverse effects, is to opt to get rid of all the bottles in the middle of the night.
 That action will only leave your little one wondering what happened to them and can make the transition a whole lot harder.